nitmws/iptc-photometadata-engine/README.md

         * `EXIF`: found value of the Exif format
         * `struct`: object with data aboute the IPTC Photo Metadata structure used as value of the IPTC property.
 The object has this structure:
             * `{a JSON property name}`: object with values a specific IPTC Photo Metadata property of this structure.
 All properties of this object are the same as for an `{a JSON property name}`-property at the superior level.
+* `errormsgs`: an array of objects providing details about an error occurring while processing the called method.
+The objects have this structure:
+  * `propId`: the identifier of the property involved in the error - as defined by the IPTC Photo Metadata Standard as identifier of the JSON property, also used by the IPTC Photo Metadata Standard TechReference files and document.
+If not property was involved "NA" is the value.
+  * `propName`: the name of the property as defined by the IPTC Photo Metadata Standard.
+If not property is identified an empty string is the value.
+  * `msg`: A free text message about the error.

 #### Object Any-Other-Metadata-Reference